-Inspection stations at Bloedel Donovan, Lake Samish, South Bay and Sudden Valley are now open.
+Inspection stations at Bloedel Donovan, Sudden Valley, South Bay and Lake Samish are currently open for the season.

 *COVID-19 Update: Your safety and the safety of our boat inspection staff are our top priority.
 You should expect new safety and inspection procedures when visiting our check stations based on state guidelines related to COVID-19.

 - Permits must be purchased online ahead of time.
 You will receive your permit after your vessel passes inspection.

 - Expect delays.
 We are taking steps to ensure your safety!

 - Practice social distancing and stay at least 6 feet away from inspectors and other boaters.

 Please remember to clean, drain and dry your boats and gear in between lakes and rivers to prevent the spread of aquatic plants and animals.